ResilientRules/Rules-taxonomy/README.md

 # RULES TAXONOMY

 This taxonomy provides a detailed classification of the seven types of rules proposed by Ostrom and Crawford (2005), breaking them down into specific subtypes.
-Click on the figure below to explore the full range of subtypes
+Click on the figure below to explore the full range of subtypes.

 [![Graphic preview](DOWNLOAD/preview.jpg)](https://ilaredavid.github.io/Test/IAD_taxonomy_V4.html)